 If you live in central Pennsylvania, you know the quality of your driveway matters, especially during cold weather.
 Concrete and asphalt are both excellent driveway options, but you may wonder which one is better suited to your application.
 Read on to discover the distinct characteristics of cement vs. asphalt so you can decide for yourself.

-Cost of Asphalt Over Concrete Driveways
+Asphalt Driveway Cost Vs Concrete Driveways

 Asphalt driveways are generally cheaper than concrete, costing $2 to $4 per square foot.
 Concrete driveways, by comparison, typically cost between $4 and $6 per square foot for a standard installation.
 Stains, details and finishes can increase the price tag to as much as $15 per square foot.